shnigi/robotworkshop/RobocopAndTidyReadme.md

 Following the coding guidelines established in the project are something very important to keep the code clean, readable and understandable by others and Robocop can help to uphold the law

-### To run Robocop on this repo
+### To run Robocop on this repo execute command

-robocop -A robocop.cfg
+robocop

-Configurations are in robocop.cfg file.
+Configurations are in pyproject.toml [tool.robocop]

 # Tidy